About the Muslim Marine

 Mansoor holds a master's degree in government, with an emphasis on national security studies, and an MBA from Johns Hopkins University.

-He is currently owner and partner of a technology distribution company, Eye Deal Systems LLC.
-He is also owner and partner of FHM LLC dba T-Mobile.
-From 2005 to 2008, soon after receiving an honorable discharge, Mansoor began working for the federal government as an assistant to two SEC chairmen.
+He is currently a business owner.
+From 2005-2008, soon after receiving an honorable discharge, Mansoor began working for the federal government as an assistant to two SEC Chairmen.